 The curriculum is mostly regarded as a logical progression of distinct skills and knowledge providing the basis for future learning.
 In an ideally spiralling curriculum, students are acquainted with and taught the concepts and ideas in different grade levels in developmentally appropriate ways.
 For example: In 2nd grade the learners create a flipbook for their observations about the Sun; in 3rd-grade students learn about basic Sciences of the movements of the moon, earth and sun and what are the reasons behind the changes they observed; in 5th-grade students develop more complex levels understanding of common principles of astronomy to their knowledge; and students in 6th grade learn how people of the old ages used movements of the stars, moon and sun to learn about the impact of the moon on tides on earth and to develop complex calendars.

 Spirals can be short at times.
 For example: in 6th-grade social studies, students learn about the rise of civilizations and agricultural revolution and follow up in 7th grade with how these led to patriarchies.
 Students must depend on their previous understanding of the facts they have learned to solve the more complex problems.
-Similarly, the level of difficulty for the concepts of addition and subtraction become more intense as learners move through the grades.
-The basic skills of adding and subtracting become more advanced and spiral in elementary school, to learn algebra in higher classes and beyond.

 remember that a spiralling approach to education is different from repeating the same content and skills over and over.
 Spiralling means being introduced to basic knowledge and then gradually building on the knowledge and learning more complex ideas.
 For instance, in 1st grade and the start of 2nd grade, students are acquainted with basic ideas for addition and subtraction.
-Then the students memorize the facts about numbers so that they no longer have to use number lines or count on fingers.
+Then the students memorise the facts about numbers so that they no longer have to use number lines or count on fingers.

 The complexity of addition and subtraction is then increased by introducing students with 2 digit numbers.
 In science, learners in 1st grade are mostly introduced to the 5 senses and the names of each organ involved.
 In secondary grades, students get learning experience for more complex topics about senses, perform dissections of animals and observe various systems to develop a deeper understanding.